casefabric/guide/docs/getting-started/genericUI.md

 ---
 id: genericUI
-title: Cafienne Generic UI
+title: CaseFabric Generic UI
 sidebar_label: Generic UI
 ---

-Cafienne provides a generic user interface to enable quick testing of the case that you are creating.
+CaseFabric provides a generic user interface to enable quick testing of the case that you are creating.
 The user interface is agnostic to the type of case model that it renders.

 In most use cases you will want to develop your own user interface, that fits better with the domain it is intended for.